misenrol/TerrariaXBalatro/README.md

 -Latest version of Steammod Loader
 -Love Injector

-Made with love by Misenrol & MegarkShark
+Made with love: by Misenrol & MegarkShark